 For student currently enrolled at Buffalo State, an acceptable application to the department includes evidence that the above requirements have been met.
 A description of relevant experiences and a writing sample regarding the applicant’s experiences that have helped solidify plans to pursue teaching is required.
 Applications to ECE are available in Bacon 302.
 Acceptance into the department enables students to proceed through the curricular courses of their selected major.

 Early Childhood education majors must complete one year of college-level study of one language other than English.
 Typically, two years of high school study of one language is equivalent to one year of college-level work.
 Early childhood education majors must also complete a distribution requirement of at least 6 credit hours in each of the following areas: mathematics, science, social studies, and English (not including ENG/CWP 101 and ENG/CWP 102).

 Many of the courses in our professional sequence are taught in authentic settings for clinically-rich mentored experiences.
 As a result, the teacher candidates will have observation, tutoring, and teaching experiences in a variety of placements in our Professional Development Schools Consortium.
 Early childhood education majors are required to complete a 30-credit hour academic concentration in addition to the professional program requirements; the concentration seeks to broaden students’ academic backgrounds.
-Descriptions of the approved concentrations can be found in the Elementary Education Department Handbook for Majors, available on the department Web site, or from the department office.
-Currently, the concentration may be chosen from: American studies, English, foreign language, mathematics, science, or social studies.
+Descriptions of the approved concentrations can be found in the Elementary Education Department Handbook for Majors, available on the department website, or from the department office.
+Currently, the concentration may be chosen from: American studies, English, Liberal Arts, foreign language, mathematics, science, social studies or urban studies.